microsoft/WhatTheHack/069-FabricRealTimeAnalytics/README.md

 ## Introduction

 The AbboCost Financial group monitors several crazy stocks!
-Because of the volitile nature of these stocks they need up to the second real-time reporting on what the stocks are doing, as well as historical data on all previous stock prices.
+Because of the volatile nature of these stocks they need up to the second real-time reporting on what the stocks are doing, as well as historical data on all previous stock prices.
 Luckily you have just the solution for them, Fabric!

 ## Learning Objectives